30-Day Money Back Guarantee

 • Strain-specific research backing

-• Clear dosage for targeted benefits
+• Clear dosage for targeted support

 • Less chance of strain competition